AndersonVianaAmaral/quickstart/README.md

     - Mysql: Used as a database only example
     - Redis: Used as a queue for microservices applications
     - Dockerize: Used to configure await between containers when the application starts
+    - Ide-Helper: Used to help the IDE productivit(only dev)

 ## To Run
     If you want to run in WLS2 you need to install VsCode Remote Extensions(by Microsoft).